 - 2 teaspoons honey

 - ½ teaspoon kosher salt

 - ¼ teaspoon garlic powder

 - Cut the onion into quarters.

 - Add all of the ingredients to a small saucepan.
-Simmer over medium-high heat for 10 minutes, or until thick and reduced by about 1/3.
+Simmer over low heat, stirring occasionally with a wooden spoon to prevent burning, for 10 minutes or until thick and reduced by about 1/3.

-- Scrape the ketchup into a container and refrigerate for a least an hour, until chilled.
+- Scrape the ketchup into an airtight container and let cool at room temperature, then refrigerate for a least an hour, until chilled.